If the mortgage company provides your property insurance, you are not in good hands.

 Normally, you pick out an insurance carrier to insure your home and to protect yourself against the risks that property owners have.

 Your mortgage requires that you insure the property and name the lender as an additional insured.
 That way, if the house, which is part of the collateral for the loan, burns down, the lender gets all or part of the insurance proceeds to make up for the loss of the structure.
+You may pay for that insurance directly or through an escrow account collected with your mortgage payment.

 Your mortgage also provides that if you don’t get insurance to protect the lender, they can get it for you, and you’ll have to pay for it.
+That’s force-placed insurance.

-But here’s the catch: force placed insurance protects only the lender up to the amount of its loan.
+But here’s the catch: force-placed insurance protects only the lender up to the amount of its loan.

 Your equity in the property is not covered, nor are you insured against personal injury claims related to the property.